pointnetwork/kadence/README.md

 Kadence remembers peers between restarts so after you've joined the network once subsequent joins are fast and automatically select the best initial peers for bootstrapping.

-### Permissioned Entries

-Kadence grants write access to storage entries by verifying that the entry is paired with a unique [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) solution using [Scrypt](https://en.wikipedia.org/wiki/Scrypt) that is derived from a valid node identity and signature.
-Solutions are found through a "mining" process and stored in a digital wallet for your use.

 ### Sender & Destination Anonymity